 With all that said and my background as a chef, I was hoping I might be able to help or inspire others to do the same or get the most use out of what you have on hand.

-As a chef, I very rarely measure ingredients unless I’m writing a recipe for the restaurant or baking, don’t fuck with baking…like seriously, always measure that shit.
+As a chef, I very rarely measure ingredients unless I’m writing a recipe for the restaurant or baking, don’t mess with baking…like seriously, always measure.

 I would also like to stress that this isn’t about making the most absolutely breathtaking #foodporn Instagram worthy dish of our lives, or recreating the most ingredient/labor-intensive dish we can find in the closest cookbook, it’s about working with what we’ve already got.

 *I do need to preface this just real quick here.
-In addition to using that year old can of who-the-fuck-knows, we shouldn’t be afraid to utilize our leftovers.
+In addition to using that year old can of who knows, we shouldn’t be afraid to utilize our leftovers.

 This is one of the biggest take-aways I can give you from the restaurant industry.
 Everything gets turned into something, nothing should ever be thrown away!!